Skip to content

 Applicant type

 Construction Management is a capacity-constrained major.
-While the vast majority of students enter this major by submitting an additional application once they are enrolled at the UW, you may be considered for direct admission as a freshman by listing Construction Management as your first-choice major on the freshman application.
+While the vast majority of students enter this major by submitting an additional application once they are enrolled at the UW, you may be considered for direct admission as a first-year student by listing Construction Management as your first-choice major on the first-year application.
 Admission may be competitive.
 Visit the department website for more information.

 Preparation for the major is a factor in transfer admission.